Situated in central Connecticut, the University of

 Program applicants are selected through the Cardiology Matching Program after three years of training in Internal Medicine.
 Fellows are accepted for three years of training, but continuation in the program is contingent upon satisfactory academic performance.
 The program accepts 3 new trainees per year for a total program size of 9 fellows.

 The fellowship program is structured to provide extensive training in every major discipline of non-invasive and invasive cardiology, cardiologic patient care, and clinical, translational and basic research.
 Fellows will become highly skilled in all cardiac diagnostic procedures including stress testing, nuclear cardiology studies, trans-thoracic echocardiograms, trans-esophageal echocardiograms, and stress echo.
 All fellows graduate with level 2 training in nuclear cardiology and level 3 training in echocardiography.
-As of 2008-2009, UConn’s Advanced Imaging Center will provide fellows with training in Cardiac MRI, Coronary CT Angiography, and 3D Echo.
+UConn’s Advanced Imaging Center will provide fellows with training in Cardiac MRI, Coronary CT Angiography, and 3D Echo.

 The first two years are largely devoted to core rotations in